leouax/attestationstation/README.md

 ### Web3Auth

 AttestationStation uses web3auth as a login provider.
-Web3Auth was used because it enables non-wallet logins, which means even non web3-users can use the platform to rate websites.
+Web3Auth was used because it enables non-wallet logins, which is important as non web3-users should be able to use the platform.
 In this project I used the Plug & Play Web - Modal SDK with external wallet logins enabled through the web3auth metamask-adapter.

 When it comes to signing attestations, the web3auth.provider object is used.
 If the user is connected to a social login, the web3auth.provider.request({method: "eth_private_key"}) method is called to get the private key of their generated wallet and sign the message for them.
 If the user is connected to a wallet, they will get a pop-up prompting them to sign the message.